carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 .. option:: -dispatch=<width>

  Specify a different dispatch width for the processor.
-The dispatch width defaults to the 'IssueWidth' specified by the processor scheduling model.
+The dispatch width defaults to field 'IssueWidth' in the processor scheduling model.
 If width is zero, then the default dispatch width is used.

 .. option:: -register-file-size=<size>

  Specify the size of the register file.
 When specified, this flag limits how many temporary registers are available for register renaming purposes.
-By default, the number of temporary registers is unlimited.
 A value of zero for this flag means "unlimited number of temporary registers".

 .. option:: -iterations=<number of iterations>